linqueta/salesforce-soql-query/README.md

 ### Building your own View

-You can build your parser using the behaviour `SFDCQuery.View.Behaviour`
+You can build your own view using the behaviour `SFDCQuery.View.Behaviour`

 ```elixir
 defmodule MyApp.SFDCHTMLView do